algao1/blurb/content/posts/kv_store.md

 ### Triggers

 For our implementation, we will have the user manually invoke compaction.
-But this can also be done in more automated ways, such as when the number of tombstones exceed a certain threshold, or if tables are below a certain usage.
+But this can also be done in more automated ways, such as when the number of tombstones exceed a certain threshold, or if a table is below a certain usage.

 ## Concurrency